 Chrome OS Flex is a way to run Chrome OS on almost any computer you would like, even if it isn’t a Chromebook.
-What we’ll be going through is the pros and cons, the installation process, and my personal experience with it as I’ve been playing around with Chrome OS Flex on all the devices, I have available to me.
+What we’ll be going through is the pros and cons, the installation process, and my personal experience with it, as I’ve been playing around with Chrome OS Flex on all the devices I have available to me.

 Pros and Cons

 In terms of some of the pros, it’s very lightweight.
 It was designed with crappy $100 laptops in mind.
-These are the same types of laptops to have Intel Celerons, 4GB of RAM, and sometimes storage as low as 16GB.
+These are the same laptops with Intel Celerons, 4GB of RAM, and sometimes storage as low as 16 GB.
 Chrome OS is also probably the OS that requires the least amount of maintenance, even compared to something like Windows or macOS.
-The system auto updates by itself, but it’s not an annoying update process like Windows can be.
-Also, since everything is a web-app, your apps don’t need to be updated either.
+The system auto-updates by itself, but it’s not an annoying update process like Windows can be.
+Also, since everything is a web app, your apps don’t need to be updated either.
 This makes it the best OS to throw on a grandma’s computer so she can share back-in-my-day memes on Facebook all day.
-This would also be a good option for reviving older computers in theory because of the low resource usage.
+This would also be a good option for reviving older computers, in theory, because of the low resource usage.

 Installation